 - Psychology is needed so the kitchen designer can understand what the client is looking for.
 Most successful and experienced kitchen designers need to create a kitchen that is gorgeous to the client, even if they hate the look.
 Kitchen Designers need to keep their taste out of the equation.
 The difficult part is to figure out what the client really wants.
 Often, the clients do not know themselves.
 How can you know you really want something if you have never heard of it?
 To get this information the kitchen designer needs to understand how to present new information that the client can then analyze and decide if they want this in their kitchen.
 This needs to be done, on average with every kitchen, about 50 times.

-- If you have done a kitchen remodel you know that kitchen designers are always pulling out catalogs, swatches as well as spewing information on various products.
+- If you have done a kitchen renovation you know that kitchen designers are always pulling out catalogs, swatches as well as spewing information on various kitchen products.
 If you cannot memorize a whole lot of information you are in trouble.
 No client wants to wait while you look up every one of their questions.
 To take all this information in, requires studying and remembering, if not the details, at least where you saw the information.

 - Organization involves keeping everything straight including the details of the design, what has changed and what hasn’t; the client requests, what has been changed and what has not and when; product orders, has it been ordered and when will it be delivered; contractor information, problems answered and issues reviewed with the client.
 Most of this is on the computer or in paper form.
 This is a lot of information that needs to be accessed quickly and often.